stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 ## Causes and consequences of domestic outsourcing: evidence from the Swedish labor market

-with Olof Åslund, Cristina Bratu, Anna Thoresson, and Oskar Nordström Skans
+with Olof Åslund, Cristina Bratu, Oskar Nordström Skans, and Anna Thoresson

 ## The economic consequences of tax inheritance: evidence from a Norwegian reform